 Place Offer and Bursary Outcome

 Parents and girls will be informed of the outcome of the Admissions Day by first-class post (or by email if Overseas).
 Bursary awards, Academic and Head’s Scholarship and Exhibition awards will also be communicated to parents at this point.
 Scholarships and exhibitions are held for the duration of the time that your daughter is at Oxford High School, subject to satisfactory progress and behaviour.
 The deadline for accepting offered places is set by the GSA and is usually early March .

 Acceptance of Offers

 On the acceptance of a place, a deposit of £1,000 is payable, which the school retains until the end of the pupil’s final term in the school and which is refunded within 12 weeks of her leaving, less any sums owing to the Girls’ Day School Trust or the school at that time.
 It is forfeited if the pupil does not take up the accepted place.

 Art, Drama, Music and Sport Scholarships Application

-Girls in receipt of an offer for Year 7, Year 9 and Year 12 entry also have the opportunity to apply for an Art, Drama, Music or Sport Scholarship.
+Girls in receipt of an offer for Year 7 and Year 9 also have the opportunity to apply for an Art, Drama, Music or Sport Scholarship.
 We also offer Exhibitions in these categories.
 These Scholarships are held for the duration of the time that your daughter is at Oxford High School, subject to satisfactory progress and behaviour.
 To ensure fairness in the application process, we will only disclose the scholarship application details when your daughter has been offered a place.